dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 ###

-Social physics was originally developed in the 19th century (links?) to explain how the behavior of players in simplified games were affected by the imposition of physical (rules/constraints).
+Social physics was originally developed in the 19th century (links?) to quantify sociological situations and particularly how the behavior of players in social games are affected by the imposition of physical constraints.
 It originally borrowed heavily from classical mechanics and now overlaps with quantum mechanics, since non-deterministic games are loaded with probabilistic mechanics.
 Social physics can help us understand team sports, advanced
 [swarm behavior](https://en.wikipedia.org/wiki/Swarm_behaviour), the
 geometric mechanics of battle tactics, cocktail parties and the finer mysteries of feng shui.
 Each of those activities (determined by the